posted August 15, 2017

 Step 6: Submit the Job Application

 Before you finish your application, you’ll want to make sure you’ve completed all of the employer’s requirements.
 Does the application require reference letters or a portfolio?
+The new industry may have requirements that are different from the positions you held previously.
 Check everything on your list so the application represents you in best possible way.

 Step 7: Nail the Interview